heubych/uTradeFi_Documentation/docs/overview.md

-# Overview
+# Overview with FAQ

 ## What is uTradeFi?

-uTradeFi allows investors to create **synthetic trackers** or **sTrack** across multiple asset classes.
+uTradeFi allows investors to create **synthetic trackers** (referred later to sTrack) across multiple asset classes.
 Investors define their trading rules by setting up **smart trading logics** that are executed automatically according to the instructions.
 Investors can setup various trigger points when defining their trading strategies to maximize their profits under different scenarios: e.g. profit taking triggers when a high price trigger is reached, stop loss triggers if a low price is reached, buy backs triggers for sell orders, etc.

 > Investors create their own synthetic trackers to take advantage of their proprietary asset allocation and trading strategy.

+## What is unique to uTradeFi?

 uTradeFi is a "closed" system where gains of some actors and absorbed by losses of others.
 There are no connectivity required with external exchanges and all trading activity is performed in the protocol itself.

 > uTradeFi is a self-sufficient protocol that doesn't require external connectivity (e.g. CeX or DeX)

-## What is unique to uTradeFi?

 It's based on a peer-to-contract trading model where synthetic trackers are minted and burned accordingly to the investors trading activity, without buying, minting or holding the underlying assets. **sTrack** are onchain representation of the underlying basket it's tracking, including its composition and exposure being tracked.
 The creation of the synthetic trackers is insured by smart contracts on the blockchain.